Hypotension

 Hypotension can be caused by strenuous exercise, excessive heat, low blood volume (hypovolemia), hormonal changes, widening of blood vessels, anemia, vitamin B12 deficiency, anaphylaxis, heart problems, or endocrine problems.
 Some medications can also lead to hypotension.
 There are also syndromes that can cause hypotension in patients including orthostatic hypotension, vasovagal syncope, and other rarer conditions.

 For many people, excessively low blood pressure can cause dizziness and fainting or indicate serious heart, endocrine or neurological disorders.

 For some people who exercise and are in top physical condition, low blood pressure could be normal.

-A single session of exercise can induce hypotension and water-based exercise can induce a hypotensive response.
+A single session of exercise can induce hypotension, and water-based exercise can induce a hypotensive response.

-Treatment depends on what causes low blood pressure.
+Treatment depends on the cause of the low blood pressure.
 Treatment of hypotension may include the use of intravenous fluids or vasopressors.
-When using vasopressors, trying to achieve a mean arterial pressure (MAP) of greater than 70 mmHg does not appear to result in better outcomes than trying to achieve a MAP of greater than 65 mmHg in adults.
+When using vasopressors, trying to achieve a mean arterial pressure (MAP) of greater than 70 mmHg does not appear to result in better outcomes than trying to achieve an MAP of greater than 65 mmHg in adults.